ClonyPDF home

 Does the background have to be completely flat with no gradient?

-Yes — all major passport authorities require a solid, uniform background with no gradients, shadows, or texture variation.
+Yes — all major passport authorities require a solid, uniform background with no gradients, shadows or texture variation.
 Even subtle gradients from uneven lighting can trigger rejection.
 A gradient background is a hard rejection in both manual review and automated photo-checking systems.
 The background must be the same colour and brightness from edge to edge.

 Will a US passport photo be rejected for a slightly off-white background?